Dynamic toolset

 Why dynamic mode exists

 Section titled “Why dynamic mode exists”Large MCP servers can spend a lot of context on tool discovery before the user asks anything.
-GitLab MCP Server can expose up to 1011 individual operations, and even the default meta-tool catalog advertises 32 to 48 domain tools.
+GitLab MCP Server can expose up to 1033 individual operations, and the optional meta-tool catalog advertises 33 to 50 domain tools.

-Dynamic mode exposes that catalog through search, describe, and execute tools.
+Dynamic mode exposes that catalog through find and execute tools.
 The model discovers only what it needs for the current task.

 flowchart LR